datalad-handbook/book/docs/beyond_basics/101-170-dataladrun.rst

 ... and a dataset with a containerized pipeline (for example from the `ReproNim container-collection <https://github.com/repronim/containers>`_ [#f2]_) as another subdataset:

-.. findoutmore:: Why do I add the pipeline as a subdataset?

-   You could also add and configure the container using ``datalad containers-add`` to the top-most dataset.
-   This solution makes the container less usable, though.
-   If you have more than one application for a container, keeping it as a standalone dataset can guarantee easier reuse.
-   For an example on how to create such a dataset yourself, please checkout the Findoutmore in  :ref:`pipelineenki` in the real-life walkthrough in the next section.

 .. code-block::

    $ datalad clone -d . https://github.com/ReproNim/containers.git